AdobeDocs/creative-cloud-enterprise-learn.en/help/express/object-eraser.md

 ---
 # How to use the object eraser tool

-Learn how to erase specific areas of your images
+Learn how to erase specific areas of your images.

 >[!VIDEO](https://video.tv.adobe.com/v/3427019?quality=12&learn=on&hidetitle=true)